Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 Production readiness
 ====================

 The Graylog appliance is not created to provide a production ready solution.
-It is build to offer a fast and easy way to try the software itself and not wasting time to install Graylog and it components to any kind of server.
+The appliance is built to offer a fast and easy way to try the software itself.
+Thus, not waste time installing Graylog and all it's components onto any kind of server.